top of page

 Customer Identification Verification

-After the closing you will be provided copies of the documents.
+After the closing, you will be provided copies of the documents.
 If you wish to have email copies you will have to receive the docs from your lender.
 Notaries can not email documents nor can we give legal advice.
-We are their to give you a brief overview of what you are signing and then proceed to obtaining your signature and notarizing the documents.
+We are here to give you a brief overview of what you are signing and then proceed to obtain your signature and notarize the documents.

 Once the signing process is complete the notary will drop off the package to the title company or via Fed-x or UPS.

-I hope this gives you clarity of what to expect in buying your first home and the loan closing process.
+I hope this gives you clarity on what to expect in buying your first home and the loan closing process.
 If you need a loan signing agent please contact me today.

 SERVICES / PRICE LIST